Change Detection of Markov Kernels with Unknown Pre and Post Change Kernel: Main Results

 Define the test statistics $\hat S_{n}$ and the corresponding stopping rule with threshold $b \geq 0$ and minimum sample $M\in\mathbb{N}$ as:

-Let $T$ be the stopping time as defined in Equation \eqref{eqn: stopping rule}.
-For fixed sample size $m$ under pre-change kernel $P$ and a sliding window of size $r$ under post-change kernel $Q$, we have the following result on the detection performance, as defined in \eqref{def: MTBFA+MD}. \begin{theorem}[MTBFA Lower Bound] Suppose that Markov kernel $P$ satisfies Doeblin's condition and $Q=P$.
+Let $T$ be the stopping time as defined in \eqref{eqn: stopping rule}.
+For fixed sample size $m$ under pre-change kernel $P$ and a sliding window of size $r$ under post-change kernel $Q$, we have the following results. \begin{theorem}[MTBFA Lower Bound] Suppose that Markov kernel $P$ satisfies Doeblin's condition and $Q=P$.
 Denote $\tilde P = P^{\otimes r+1}$.
-There exists $\alpha_1 >0$ such that for $b$ sufficiently large, we have
+There exists $\alpha >0$ such that for $b$ sufficiently large and $\epsilon > 0$, we have

 \end{theorem}

 \begin{proof} Please refer to Appendix \ref{app: MTBFA}. \end{proof}